FYP-Jalien/jalien-setup/README.md

 - MySQL
 - jalien repository clone and or alien-cs.jar

+##### Using Automated scripts

+Instead of following the classical procedure of setting everything from scratch, one can utilize bash scripts, available at [here](https://github.com/FYP-Jalien/jalien-setup/tree/master/bash), to automate the process.
+Further details are available in the repository.

+It's important to note that these scripts only handle the setup of the jalien-setup.
+Users still need to follow necessary steps regarding alien.py.

 ##### Building containers
 Build containers using `make all` in `/path/to/repo` on your local system